School of Social Work

 3. Three references using the forms included in the admissions packet, preferably including one reference from an undergraduate professor or a former supervisor from a paid or volunteer social services agency.

-4. Official bachelor's degree transcript if other than A&M-Commerce graduate.
+4. Official bachelor's degree transcript if other than East Texas A&M University graduate.

 The MSW program will admit students who show the greatest capacity to complete graduate-level work and become effective social work practitioners.
 To be admitted to the program, students must meet school criteria such as undergraduate grade point average, GRE scores, and writing ability.
 Other criteria include evidence of effective interpersonal skills, professional work experience, and values, ethics, and a fit with the social work profession and our program.
 The program is committed to recruiting students who represent a diverse population.